 Lecturer in Law

-James is a member of the committee that developed the original and the revised Model Patent Jury Instructions for the Northern District of California.
-He is a lecturer at Stanford Law School and an adjunct professor at Santa Clara University School of Law, as well as a columnist on patent law and litigation for the ABTL Report of the Northern California Chapter of the Association of Business Trial Lawyers (ABTL).
+James served as a member of the committee that developed the original and the revised versions of the Model Patent Jury Instructions for the Northern District of California.
+Additionally, James is a Lecturer-in-Law at Stanford Law School, where he is a trial advocacy instructor and teaches an economics course on the forces transforming the private practice of law.
+He is also an adjunct professor (Lecturer-in-Law) at Santa Clara University School of Law, where he teaches a course in patent and trade secret litigation.
+He has published numerous scholarly and professional articles and is a columnist on patent law and litigation for the ABTL Report of the Northern California Chapter of the Association of Business Trial Lawyers (ABTL).

-In 2009, 2010, 2011, and 2012, James was selected for inclusion in Northern California Super Lawyers in the field of Intellectual Property Litigation.
+In 2013 and 2014, James was listed in the International Who's Who of Patent Lawyers.
+In 2009, 2010, 2011, 2012, 2013, and 2014, he was selected for inclusion in Northern California Super Lawyers in the field of Intellectual Property Litigation.
 In 2006, Bay Area Lawyer Magazine named James one of the "Top Lawyers in the Bay Area" for Intellectual Property law.

-James served as a law clerk to Chief Judge Alan C. Kay in the United States District Court for the District of Hawaii.
-He was also an electrical engineer for the General Motors Corporation, where he worked for many different operations, including the General Motors Technological Center (Warren, MI), Opel Motors (Russelsheim, Germany), Vauxhall Motors (Luton, England), and GM's Cadillac Assembly Plant (Detroit, Michigan).
+James served as a law clerk to Chief Judge Alan C. Kay in the U.S. District Court for the District of Hawaii.
+He was previously an electrical engineer for General Motors Corporation, where he worked for many different operations, including the General Motors Technological Center (Warren, Michigan), Opel Motors (Russelsheim, Germany), Vauxhall Motors (Luton, England), and GM's Cadillac Assembly Plant (Detroit, Michigan).